flowlib-project/flowlib/nifi-docker/README.md

 - Adds lo and eth0 network interfaces in nifi.properties for `kubectl port-forward` compatibility
 - Allows setting `nifi.flow.configuration.file` via the `${FLOW_XML_PATH}` env var so that it can be set at runtime
+- Allow starting embedded zookeeper when zookeeper.connect.string is not set and nifi.cluster.is.node is true

 # dev